BirdeeHub/birdeevim/README.md

 right into my lua rather than adding hooks for a DSL.

 But I wanted to also be able to easily specifically package for projects.
-Also the wrapper I have figured out how to use only does init.vim

 The solution to a regular config?
 Include my flake itself as a plugin.